parhamrahmani/SongScope/README.md

 TAVILY_KEY=<YOUR_TAVILY_KEY>
 ```
 ### Additional Information
 - This setup is done on a linux machine.
-You can set up the project on a windows machine as well.
+You can set up the project on a Windows machine as well.
 For windows, you can use WSL or easily go to each requirement documentation and follow the instructions.

 ## Running the project
 ### Start Nginx Service